cmu-sei/juneberry/docs/building_docker.md

 # Container layout

-The development process is based around the lab layout.
+The development process is based around the following lab layout:

 * /juneberry - Mount from the external users directory
 * /datasets - Mount to the external data directories.